jeka-m/test1/Adding-new-application.md

-To use spring-social-vkontakte you need to get application key and and its secret code.
+To use spring-social-vkontakte you need create your application on http://vk.com and and get application key and and its secret code.

 ### Creating new application
 First go to http://vk.com/editapp?act=create